How To Prevent Wood From Rotting - The Expert Guide

 • Wood sealer - a clear, invisible sealer that creates a water repellent film on the surface of wood.

-• Wood waterproofer - a clear, invisible water repellent treatment that protects bare, natural wood from weathering by preventing water absorption.
+• Wood waterproofer - a clear, invisible water repellent treatment that protects bare, natural wood from weathering by reducing water absorption.
 These chemically bond to exterior wood to provide the wood with water repellent properties rather than forming a water repellent surface on the timber.

-• Wood wax - often made of a natural beeswax that nourishes wood in the same way a moisturiser would, although generally for interior use due to their tendancy to need regular maintenance and re-application.
+• Wood wax - often made of a natural beeswax that nourishes wood in the same way a moisturiser would, although generally for interior use due to their tendency to need regular maintenance and re-application.

 The best wood treatment for you depends on the look you want to achieve and the level of protection you require.
-No matter what type of wood treatment you opt for, it is crucial that you bare in mind the its ability to prevent water absorption and its breathability.
-Firstly, the ability for a wood treatment to prevent water absorbing into the timber is crucial, especially if you want to prevent rotting.
+No matter what type of wood treatment you opt for, it is crucial that you bear in mind the its ability to prevent water absorption and its breathability.
+Firstly, the ability for a wood treatment to prevent water absorbing into the timber is crucial, especially if you want to reduce the risk of rotting.
 As we have discussed, wood is highly porous and if left untreated will absorb and hold large amounts of moisture that leads to wet rot.
 By applying a wood product that prevents this absorption, you keep the wood dry and prevent the conditions needed for the rot to take hold.
 Not all wood treatments are waterproof, as to be fully waterproof a product must be water repellent.
 If a product is not water repellent it will uptake some level of moisture over time.

 This waterproofing is only effective if you use a highly breathable wood product that is not going to negatively impact the breathability of the timber.
 Breathability refers to the amount of water vapour that can pass through a material.
 If a material is not breathable, moisture will become trapped inside the substrate.
 In the case of wood, if a treatment with low breathability is applied, this traps moisture inside the timber which serves to worsen any problems associated with rot.
 Due to this, if you want to keep exterior wood dry and protected from rotting you must use a paint that is not only waterproof but also highly breathable.

 So, what wood treatment is best for you?
 If you are looking to change the appearance of the wood and give it a new colour, a wood paint or wood stain is your best option.
 These both offer coloured finishes, making them ideal if you are looking to completely transform the look of your exterior wooden surfaces.
-Bare in mind that these will all have varying levels of protection as they are rarely water repellent, so ensure you opt for a good-quality product that will stand the test of time.
+Bear in mind that these will all have varying levels of protection as they are rarely water repellent, so ensure you opt for a good-quality product that will stand the test of time.
 In any case, due to the fact that these products for a film on the surface of the wood, they run the risk of becoming weathered over-time leading to blistering, peeling or flaking.

 Woodstained wood